Boarders/slick-blog/site/posts/halting2.md

 It would be outside of the scope of this post to prove confluence but it is a well-known result (and one which I will blog about in the future) that the lambda calculus is confluent.
-As such, we allow ourselves it as a postulate:
+As such, we allow ourselves to assume it as a postulate:
 ```agda
 postulate
   confluence